A Guide to Buying Property in Costa Rica for Foreign Buyers

 One of the happiest and healthiest places on earth, Costa Rica is home to one of the world’s few “Blue Zones” and regularly tops the world’s Happy Planet Index.
 Little wonder its property market has drawn buyers from around the world.

-If you are currently considering investing in real estate in Costa Rica but you are wondering “where are the best places to buy property in Costa Rica?” or “how do I go about owning property in Costa Rica as a foreign buyer” then this guide is for you.
+If you are currently thinking about whether to invest in Costa Rica but you are wondering “where are the best places to buy property in Costa Rica?” or “how do I go about owning property in Costa Rica as a foreign buyer” then this guide is for you.

 Our guide takes you through the process of buying property in Costa Rica from beginning to end, including an introduction to the real estate market, the buying process and the taxes you will need to be aware of.